 Patenaude is not immune to this right wing shift in academia.
 His book despite being better than some others does sufferer from the repeating the same myths and mistakes of previous books.
 Patenaude’s use of sources close to Trotsky who were either hostile or had broken with his politics is not really useful and Patenaude is far too uncritical of them.

 Patenaude relies a great deal on the testimonies of Trotsky's bodyguards.
 These are mainly from the American Trotskyist movement.
 Many of these people had broken with Trotskyism and should have been treated with caution.

 Patenaude employs a novelist type writing style.
-It is a shame that this style does not work when he tries to apply this method when encountering Trotsky’s revolutionary past.
+It is a shame that this style does not work when he tries to employ this method when encountering Trotsky’s revolutionary past.

-The primary focus of the book centers on the last decade of Trotsky's life and work.
-Patenaude portrayal of Trotsky’s life while 'imprisoned' in Blue House would in some instances not look out of place in a second-hand adult book and sometimes borders on the salacious.
+The main focus of the book centres on the last decade of Trotsky's life and work.
+Patenaude portrayal of Trotsky’s life while 'imprisoned' in Blue House would in some instances not look out of place in cheap adult books and sometimes borders on the salacious.
 Having said that he does manage to show the element of tragedy in Trotsky’s life.
 Barely a member of Trotsky’s family and close friends survived Stalin’s murderous clutches.

-Despite having unpatrolled access to Trotsky’s archive, Patenaude has nothing to say politically that has not been said before.
-Not much is said about Trotsky’s followers around the world.
-Next, to nothing is written in the preparation and discussion following the publication of the Transitional Programme.
+Despite having unpatrolled access to Trotsky’s archive Patenaude has nothing to say politically that has not been said before.
+Very little is said about Trotsky’s followers around the world.
+Next to nothing is written in the preparation and discussion following the publication of the Transitional Programme.

 Robert Service, Trotsky, A Biography (Cambridge, MA: Harvard University Press, 2009)